Laying the Foundation for Success with Integrated Employee Benefits Technology

 There can be a significant difference between setting a business goal and making that goal happen in a timely and efficient manner.
 Technology implementation is one area in which companies often struggle, where plans and execution may not go hand in hand.

-Consider employee benefits (EB) technology: 70% of the 400+ HR professionals surveyed in a recent study (commissioned by AXA and conducted by SourceMedia Research/Employee Benefit News) are either extremely or very interested in using integrated employee benefits (EB) administration systems (see figure 1).
+Consider employee benefits (EB) technology: 70% of the 400+ HR professionals surveyed in a recent study (commissioned by Equitable and conducted by SourceMedia Research/Employee Benefit News) are either extremely or very interested in using integrated employee benefits (EB) administration systems (see figure 1).
 But are they ready to successfully implement these solutions at their organizations?

 Figure 1: Interest in/Usage of Integrated Employee Benefits Technology